econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 Given these (and other) objections to the bequest motive, and given the problems of the model without a bequest motive, it seems natural to consider alternative modifications to the framework.

-### Technical Details (functional form)
+## Wealth in the Utility Function

+Explaining the motivation to save is one of those places where economists' new openness to the idea of taking seriously what people say about their motivations has bite.
+While it is reasonable to be skeptical about taking quotations from @jaherGilded at face value, @WhyDoTheRich shows that essentially all of the motivations articulated (wealth brings power; wealth allows philanthropy; wealth is a way of 'keeping score'; and more) can be captured in a mathematical formulation in which wealth enters the utility function directly.

+### Functional Form

-The most general way we economists have of incorporating people's motivations into our models of behavior is simply to assume that the decisionmaker directly values something -- in this case, wealth.
+The most general way that economists have for incorporating people's motivations into models of behavior is simply to assume that the decision-maker directly values something -- in this case, wealth.
-The next question is how best to incorporate the item in utility to study any particular question.
+The question is how best to incorporate the item in the utility function to study any particular question.
 @WhyDoTheRich, for example, proposed a utility function specifically designed to capture saving behavior as wealth approached infinity, and accomplishing that goal required some mathematical structure that delivered the desired results but was unwieldy (and not obviously necessary for explaining the behavior of the bottom 99 percent, whose wealth does not approach infinity).[^richutility]

 [^richutility]: Specifically, a separable utility-from-wealth function was added to the maximizer's objective and with a coefficient of relative risk aversion smaller than that for the utility from consumption.

 *Money in the Utility Function*

-It turns out that there is a literature in macroeconomics, pioneered by Miguel @sidrauski1967rational, that has long included 'money' in the utility function of the representative agent in one form or another.
+There is a literature in macroeconomics, pioneered by Miguel @sidrauski1967rational, that has long included 'money' in the utility function of the representative agent in one form or another.

 A well-known paper by [](doi:10.1086/261207) proposed a specific utility function designed to capture the stability of the ratio of money to GDP, and Rotemberg along with James Poterba estimated this model on U.S. data in [](doi:10.3386/w1796).